hauntmegames/Waves-Game/README.md

 ## How to run
 1. Clone the repo
 2. Open in Unity 2022.3 LTS or newer
-3. Press Play – all gameplay works as-is
+3. Press Play – all gameplay works as-is (I think, this is my 1st time using Github)

 Built by hauntmegames
 Game Off 2025 submission